Complex-Portal/Complex-View/intact-mart/src/readme.txt

 with the edited file:
 	intact-mart/src/canned-queries-demo/default/header.tt

+Please also create in:
+	biomart-perl/htdocs
+the folder:
+	pics
+and copy than in:
+	biomart-perl/htdocs/pics
+the file:
+	intact-mart/src/canned-queries-demo/htdocs/pics/beta_stamp.jpg

 The demo files are written just in HTML an cotain some small Java Scripts.

 To integrate Prototype create a folder called "js" in: